cncf/wg-serverless/workflow/spec/extending.md

  to a serverless workflow that can be passed and processed by a simulation tool.

 Our example extension can add "scenarios".
-Each scenario can add "time" parameters for each of the workflow states and define a min and max value within which the workflow state should be executed in.
-It should also add a "probability" parameter which defines the probability that a state is triggered during the execution of the workflow.
+Each scenario can add "time" parameters for each of the workflow tasks and define a min and max value within which the workflow task should be executed in.
+It should also add a "probability" parameter which defines the probability that a task is triggered during the execution of the workflow.

 So let's define a simple example workflow model and then add our custom extension into it: